How to Measure Audience Engagement, and Then Increase It

 By checking discussions, moderators and presenters can pull from audience questions and comments to provide answers and explore relevant topics.

-Understanding your attendee experience is crucial to measure attendee satisfaction and guide event improvements.
+Understanding your attendee experience is crucial to measure their engagement, as well as satisfaction, and to guide meeting improvements.

 You can calculate your Net Promoter Score by taking the percentage of positive responses (9s and 10s) and subtracting the percentage of negative responses (1-6s).
 Consider 7s and 8s neutral scores.